 Along with riding in the car and playing fetch, going for a walk at least once a day is among your dog's major joys in life.
 It's rare for vets to suggest that pet parents stop walking their dogs because of a cancer diagnosis.
 There are certain kinds of canine cancer, however, that require a different approach.

 - Chemodectoma, hemangiosarcoma, and other tumors affecting the heart.
 Tumors located around the heart may cause circulation to "back up" in the veins that lead to heart and make mild exercise a major workout for your dog.
 It may be possible to take short walks slowly, and to play a less vigorous game of fetch with a shorter throw.
+A higher risk for exhaustion is possible.

 Here are several activities that dogs with cancer can enjoy: